-As of June 2009 (date of issue), this HKSA conforms with International Standard on Auditing (ISA) 330, The Auditor's Responses To Assessed Risks.
+31. As of May 2022, this HKSA conforms with International Standard on Auditing (ISA) 330, The Auditor's Responses To Assessed Risks.
 Compliance with the requirements of this HKSA ensures compliance with ISA 330.

 Application and Other Explanatory Material

 Overall Responses (Ref: Para.
 5)